Super Lawyers

 Below are a few more verdicts and reported settlements from medical malpractice lawsuits against allergists or immunologists.
 Obviously, there are not many which underscore how rarely these doctors are sued.

-• Indiana - $484,000: Male plaintiff in his late 30s was referred to defendant allergist for treatment of severe skin irritation causing hive-like blisters on his hands, legs, and feet.
-The allergist gave him a prescription for a corticosteroid drug called Prednisone.
-Plaintiff had a severe reaction to the Prednisone that caused necrosis of his hip joints and he eventually had to undergo bilateral hip replacements.
-He sued the allergist for medical malpractice and the case settled for $484k.
+• Indiana – $484,000: Male plaintiff in his late 30s was referred to defendant allergist for treatment of severe skin irritation causing hive-like blisters on his hands, legs, and feet.
+The allergist gave him a prescription for a corticosteroid drug called prednisone.
+Plaintiff had a severe reaction to the Prednisone that caused necrosis of his hip joints, and he eventually had to undergo bilateral hip replacements.
+He sued the allergist for medical malpractice, and the case settled for $484k.

-• Virginia - $700,000: 33-year-old male plaintiff went to the defendant allergist's office for a heavy-duty allergy injection after severe allergies sent him to the emergency room on 2 separate occasions with difficulty breathing.
+• Virginia – $700,000: 33-year-old male plaintiff went to the defendant allergist’s office for a heavy-duty allergy injection after severe allergies sent him to the emergency room on two separate occasions with difficulty breathing.
 The allergist inappropriately gave him the injection of Susphrine intramuscularly rather than subcutaneously.
 The following day the plaintiff had severe pain in his arm and went to the hospital.
-His arm had to be amputated and he sued the allergist for negligent administration of the injection.
+His arm had to be amputated, and he sued the allergist for negligent administration of the injection.
 The case was settled for $700k.

 Contact Miller & Zois about Allergist or Immunologist Malpractice